huilin-zou/csc430Project/README.md

-# Please go to the front-page-main branch to view source code (react , js files) for main page.
+# Go to the 'front-page-main' branch to view source code (react , js files) for main page.

 # Getting Started with Create React App